aniketsahu-bitcot/inventory-manager/Docs/SETUP.md

 # Inventory Manager Project Weekly Installation and Setup guide

-## Week1 Installation and Setup Guide

-This guide explains how to install and set up the project step by step.

 ### Prerequisites

 Make sure the following are installed on your system: